 Cockpit Voice Recorder Recovered From Lion Air Crash

 Divers from the Indonesian navy have recovered the second "black box" from the Lion Air jet that fell into the Java Sea in October.
-The cockpit voice recorder could provide information what caused the crash, which killed all 189 people on board.
+The cockpit voice recorder could provide information on what caused the crash, which killed all 189 people on board.

-The device, which is actually bright orange, was found buried 26 feet deep in mud through the use of a "ping locator," The Associated Press reports.
+The device, which is actually bright orange, was found buried 26 feet deep in mud through the use of a "ping locator," the Associated Press reports.

 "This is good news, especially for us who lost our loved ones," Irianto, the father of a doctor who died in the crash, told the news service.
 "Even though we don't yet know the contents of the CVR, this is some relief from our despair."

 Officials said the voice recorder was found not far from where the flight data recorder was recovered days after the crash.
-Investigators say some human remains from the crash were also found.
+Investigators say some human remains from the crash also were found.

 Haryo Satmiko, deputy chief of Indonesia's National Transportation Safety Committee, told Reuters that in the past it has taken up to three months to download and analyze the contents of such voice recorders.

-"We don't know what damage there is but it has obvious scratches on it," Navy Lt.
+"We don't know what damage there is, but it has obvious scratches on it," Navy Lt.
 Col. Agung Nugroho told the news service.
-Images of the device showed its scratches in its orange paint but not major damage.
+Images of the device showed scratches on its orange paint, but no major damage.

 Lion Air Flight 610 plunged into the sea just 13 minutes after taking off from Jakarta on Oct.
 29.